A City Called Macau reduces complex economic and social forces at play in the giant casino industry of Macau to a lazy morality play.

 That said, the film is well lensed.
 My two-year-old son was in the room with me for some of the film and remarked “Oh!
 Me like this shot!” at one particularly lovely outdoor sequence.
 Some remarkably poor production values in the film’s modest and infrequent action sequences aside, A City Called Macau is a handsome piece.
 The rest of the cast is largely adequate, but not one is able to elevate archetypical characters into something more.
 An interesting historical moment wasted by a moralizing, propagandistic story.

-A City Called Macau premiered on YouTube on 6th June, as part of the We Are One Film Festival: watch it for free here.
+A City Called Macau premiered on YouTube on 6th June, as part of the We Are One Film Festival.